 Michigan’s newest wide receivers coach is coming off a Florida run that devolved into a hot mess, and quickly, granted.
-But while pushing the buttons for Alabama’s offenses from 2008-11 as Saban’s offensive coordinator, the Crimson Tide …
+But while pushing the buttons for Alabama’s offenses from 2008 to ’11 as Saban’s offensive coordinator, the Crimson Tide …

 - Averaged 30.1 points per game in 2008, McElwain’s first year as offensive coordinator, making it the first Alabama team to average at least 30 per tilt since 1983.

-- Averaged at least 30 points per contest for four straight seasons, something the program hadn’t done since 1970-73.
+- Averaged at least 30 points per contest for four consecutive seasons, something the program hadn’t done since 1970-73.

 - Won two national titles.